MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-sm.md

 During installation, System Center - Service Manager Setup performs prerequisite checks for software and hardware requirements and returns one of the three following states:

--   **Success**: Setup finds that all software and hardware requirements are met, and installation proceeds.
+-   **Success**: Setup finds that all software and hardware requirements are met, and the installation proceeds.

--   **Warning**: Setup finds that all software requirements are met, but the computer doesn't meet minimum hardware requirements.
-Or the requirements for optional software are missing.
-Installation proceeds.
+-   **Warning**: Setup finds that all software requirements are met, but the computer doesn't meet the minimum hardware requirements or the requirements for optional software are missing.
+The installation proceeds.

--   **Failure**: At least one software or hardware requirement isn't met, and installation can't proceed.
+-   **Failure**: At least one software or hardware requirement isn't met, and the installation can't proceed.
 An **Installation cannot continue** message appears.

 > [!NOTE]
->  On the **Installation cannot continue** screen, there is no option to restart the prerequisite checker.
+>  On the **Installation cannot continue** screen, there's no option to restart the prerequisite checker.
 You must select **Cancel** to restart the installation process.
 Ensure that the computer meets all the hardware and software requirements before you run Setup again.

 ## Next steps